courtiol/Rguides/README.md

 As such the sheet complements and does not substitute the official __dplyr__ cheat sheet which is available [here](https://github.com/rstudio/cheatsheets).

-Note that many __dplyr__ functions are not covered here; all the nice joining functions designed to work with pairs of tables but also many other functions.
+Note that many __dplyr__ functions are not covered here; all the nice joining functions designed to work with pairs of tables, but also many others.

 You should use the __PDF__ version of the cheat sheet for optimal quality and compatibility!